ricardosander/kubernetes-handson-microservices/README.md

 ## Section 6 - Services

-Services are long running objects with IP address and stable fixed pods.
+Services are long live entities with IP address and stable fixed pods.
 A service can be attach to pods.
 A service can expose Kubernets's cluster pods, so we can access a webapp pod from a browser through a service.

 We use service's selector to select/attach pods by pod's labels.
+The selector defines which pods are going to be represented by the service.
+The service becomes a network endpoint for either other services or external users (eg browser).

+### Types of Services
+- ClusterIP : service accessble only inside the cluster (eg regular microservices)
+- NodePort : expose pod through the node.
+We can define a nodePort (ports section) for wich the service will be exposed (only ports above 30000 are allowed by Kubernets).
+- LoadBalancer : doesn't support local running

 API documentation for services : https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.16/#service-v1-core